Benny Andersson: Before ABBA (1969–1972)

 Andersson met Björn Ulvaeus in June 1966, and the two men started writing songs together, their first being "Isn't It Easy To Say", eventually recorded by the Hep Stars.
 He also had a fruitful songwriting collaboration with Lasse Berghagen, with whom he wrote several songs and submitted "Hej, Clown" for the 1969 Melodifestivalen – the Swedish Eurovision Song Festival finals.
 The song finished in second place.
 During this contest, he met vocalist Anni-Frid Lyngstad, and they soon became a couple.
 Around the same time, his songwriting companion Ulvaeus met vocalist Agnetha Fältskog.

 The personal relationships and Andersson and Ulvaeus' songwriting collaboration led quite naturally to the very close cooperation which the four friends had during the following years.
 Benny and Björn scored their first hits as songwriters in the spring of 1969: "Ljuva sextital" (a hit with Brita Borg) and "Speleman" (a hit for the Hep Stars).
 As the two couples began supporting each other during recording sessions, the sound of the women's voices convinced the songwriters to model their 'group' on various MOR acts such as Blue Mink, Middle of the Road and Sweet.
-Thus, ABBA came to life.

 ABBA (1972–1982)

 The group's breakthrough came with winning the Eurovision Song Contest for Sweden with "Waterloo" on 6 April 1974.
 During the next eight years, Andersson (together with Ulvaeus) wrote music for and produced eight studio albums with ABBA.
 The group achieved great success globally and scored a chain of No. 1 hits.

-With ABBA, Benny sang lead vocal on only one song - "Suzy-Hang-Around", from the Waterloo album.
+With ABBA, Benny sang lead vocal on only one song – "Suzy-Hang-Around", from the Waterloo album.